Silicone rubbers can be widely used for mold making.

 Perhaps their most important feature is that they do not adhere (stick) to most of the materials therefore they are excellent for casting of products and prototypes.

 They are available in transparent appearance which allows the casting process to be controlled visually.
 In other cases, also the color version can be used.

 The following main considerations should be taken into account when selecting silicone rubbers.

 - Biocompatibility for medical application or food industry

 - Thermal resistance for casting of low temperature alloy

-The two-component RTV (room temperature vulcanisation) silicone rubbers can be distinguished as
+The two-component RTV (room temperature vulcanisation) silicone rubbers can be distinguished

 The main features of condensation silicones